Stable Super-Resolution of Images: A Theoretical Study: Introduction

-\paragraph{Sparse measures without noise. } Suppose that $x$ consists of $K$ positive impulses located in $\I^2$.
-In the absence of noise $\delta=0$, Proposition \ref{prop:noisefree} below shows that solving Program \eqref{eq:feas} with $\delta'=0$ successfully recovers $x$ from the observations $y\in\mathbb{R}^{M\times M}$, provided that $M\ge 2K+1$ and that $\{\phi_m\}_{m=1}^M$ form a \emph{Chebyshev system} on $\I$.
-A Chebyshev system, or T-system for short, is a collection of continuous functions that loosely behave like algebraic monomials\edit{;} see Definition \ref{def:(T-systems)-Real-valued-and}.
-T-system is a widely-used concept in classical approximation theory \cite{karlin1966tchebycheff,karlin1968total,kreinMarkov} {that also plays a {pivotal} role in some modern signal processing applications}{; see for instance} \cite{eftekhari2018sparse,de2012exact,schiebinger2015superresolution}.
-In other words, Proposition~\ref{prop:noisefree} below establishes that the imaging operator $\Phi$ in~\eqref{eq:meas model} is an injective map from $K$-sparse nonnegative measures on $\I^2$, provided that $\{\phi_m\}_{m=1}^M$ form a T-system on~$\I$ \edit{ and $M\ge 2K+1$}.
+\paragraph{Sparse measures without noise. } Suppose that \editr{the measure} $x$ consists of $K$ positive impulses located in $\I^2$.
+In the absence of noise ($\delta=0$), Proposition \ref{prop:noisefree} below shows that solving Program \eqref{eq:feas} with $\delta'=0$ successfully recovers $x$ from the observations $y\in\mathbb{R}^{M\times M}$, provided that $M\ge 2K+1$ and that $\{\phi_m\}_{m=1}^M$ form a {Chebyshev system} on $\I$.
+A Chebyshev system, or $\mathcal{C}$-system for short,\footnote{\editr{It is also common to use T-system as the abbreviation of the Chebyshev system.}} is a collection of continuous functions that loosely behave like algebraic monomials\edit{;} see Definition \ref{def:(T-systems)-Real-valued-and}. $\mathcal{C}$-system is a widely-used concept in classical approximation theory \cite{karlin1966tchebycheff,karlin1968total,kreinMarkov} {that also plays a {pivotal} role in some modern signal processing applications}{; see for instance} \cite{eftekhari2018sparse,de2012exact,schiebinger2015superresolution}.
+In other words, Proposition~\ref{prop:noisefree} below establishes that the imaging operator $\Phi$ in~\eqref{eq:meas model} is an injective map from $K$-sparse nonnegative measures on $\I^2$, provided that $\{\phi_m\}_{m=1}^M$ form a $\mathcal{C}$-system on~$\I$ \edit{ and $M\ge 2K+1$}.

-{In contrast with earlier results,} no minimum separation between the impulses is necessary here, {Program~\eqref{eq:feas} does not contain any explicit regularization to \edit{promote} sparsity}, and \edit{lastly} $\{\phi_m\}_{m=1}^M$ need only to be continuous.
+{In contrast to earlier results,} no minimum separation between the impulses is necessary, {Program~\eqref{eq:feas} does not contain any explicit regularization to \edit{promote} sparsity}, and \edit{lastly} $\{\phi_m\}_{m=1}^M$ need only to be continuous.
 We note that Proposition~\ref{prop:noisefree} is a nontrivial extension of the 1-D result in~\cite{eftekhari2018sparse} to images.
-Indeed, the key concept of T-systems do not generalize to two or higher dimensions and proving Proposition~\ref{prop:noisefree} requires a \edit{novel} construction of dual certificates \edit{to overcome the technical obstacles anticipated in \cite[Section 4]{schiebinger2015superresolution}; see also the general results below.}
+Indeed, the key concept of $\mathcal{C}$-systems do not generalize to two or higher dimensions and proving Proposition~\ref{prop:noisefree} requires a \edit{novel} construction of dual certificates \edit{to overcome the technical obstacles anticipated in \cite[Section 4]{schiebinger2015superresolution}. }